Current Ministry Location – Panama

 Returning to the USA, in 1993, Sister attended the Institute of Formation of Religious Studies at St. Louis University, St. Louis, MO receiving a Certificate in Religious Formation after which she served as part of the Orientation Team at the Maryknoll Sisters Center in New York.
 In 1997, Sister Aida earned her master’s degree in Pastoral Studies from Loyola University in Chicago, IL.

-In 2016, she was assigned to the Maryknoll Sisters Center, Maryknoll, NY to serve in the Library and in 2017 she was assigned to Panama.
+Sister was assigned to the Maryknoll Sisters Center in NY in 2016 to serve in the Library.
+In 2017 she was assigned to Panama.